-- Density Bonus: Adopt a Density Bonus provision in 2023 to comply with California's density bonus law (California Government Code Section 65915, as revised) and promote the use of density bonuses for lower-income units by providing information through a brochure in City buildings and on the City's website. - Accessory Dwelling Units: Amend the Zoning Code to be consistent with the latest State legislation related to ADUs, ensuring that ADUs are permitted in all residential or mixed-use zones, in accordance with California Government Code Section 65852.2. - Emergency Shelters: Develop managerial standards for emergency shelters and allow sufficient parking to accommodate all staff working in the emergency shelter, provided that the standards do not require more parking for emergency shelters than other residential or commercial uses within the same zone, in compliance with Government Code Section 65583(a)(4)(A)(ii)).
+- Density Bonus: Adopt a Density Bonus provision in 2023 to comply with California's density bonus law (California Government Code Section 65915, as revised) and promote the use of density bonuses for lower-income units by providing information through a brochure in City buildings and on the City's website. - Accessory Dwelling Units: Amend the Zoning Code to be consistent with the latest State legislation related to ADUs, ensuring that ADUs are permitted in all residential or mixed-use zones, in accordance with California Government Code Section 65852.2.

-- Low-Barrier Navigation Centers: Permit low-barrier navigation centers, defined as low-barrier, temporary service-enriched shelters to help homeless individuals and families to quickly obtain permanent housing by-right in zones where mixed uses are allowed or in nonresidential zones that permit multifamily housing (Government Code Section 65662; AB 101). - Residential Care Facilities: Allow residential care facilities for six or fewer persons, in accordance with Health and Safety Code Section 1568.0831, and allow residential care facilities, regardless of size, in all zones that permit residential uses of the same type, in accordance with the City's definition of family. - Employee Housing: Clarify the definition of employee housing in the zoning code to permit employee/farmworker housing that serves six or fewer persons as a single-family structure and permit it in the same manner as other single-family structures of the same type within the same zone across all zones that allow single-family residential uses.
+- Emergency Shelters: Develop managerial standards for emergency shelters and allow sufficient parking to accommodate all staff working in the emergency shelter, provided that the standards do not require more parking for emergency shelters than other residential or commercial uses within the same zone, in compliance with Government Code Section 65583(a)(4)(A)(ii)).
+(AB 139), and that the standards do not require more parking for emergency shelters than is sufficient to accommodate staff working in the shelter and amend definition of emergency shelters in compliance with AB 2339 to include other interim interventions, including, but not limited to, a navigation center, bridge housing, and respite or recuperative care. - Low-Barrier Navigation Centers: Permit low-barrier navigation centers, defined as low-barrier, temporary service-enriched shelters to help homeless individuals and families to quickly obtain permanent housing byright in zones where mixed uses are allowed or in nonresidential zones that permit multifamily housing (Government Code Section 65662; AB 101). - Residential Care Facilities: Allow residential care facilities for six or fewer persons in accordance with Health and Safety Code Section 1568.0831, and allow residential care facilities, for seven or more persons only subject to those restrictions that apply to residential uses in the same zone, in accordance with the City's definition of family. - Employee Housing: Clarify the definition of employee housing in the zoning code to permit employee/farmworker housing that serves six or fewer persons as a single-family structure and permit it in the same manner as other single-family structures of the same type within the same zone across all zones that allow single-family residential uses.
 (Health and Safety Code Sections 17021.5 and 17021.8). - Transitional and Supportive Housing: Permit transitional housing and supportive housing as residential uses only subject to those restrictions that apply to other residential dwellings of the same type in the same zone, including removing limits on the number of residents served (Government Code Section 65583(a)(5)).
 Additionally, allow supportive housing in multifamily and mixed-use zones (Government Code Section 65651). - Definition of Family: Revise the definition of family to state "one or more persons living together in a dwelling unit."